RishwanthPerumandla/static-website-architecture/docs/discovery-questionnaire.md

-# Advanced Discovery Questionnaire – Website Architecture
+# Discovery Questionnaire – Website Architecture

 **Prepared by:** Rishwanth Perumandla
 **Purpose:** To uncover both functional and non-functional requirements before architecting a scalable, performant, and secure website infrastructure.